Davidslv/RamenRush/README.md

 ## ✨ Features

 - **16 Unique Ingredients** - Unlock noodles, proteins, vegetables, and bowls as you progress
-- **Match-Line Gameplay** - Select horizontal or vertical lines of 4+ matching ingredients
+- **4×4 Grid Gameplay** - Match lines of ingredients, inspired by classic puzzle games
-- **Order System** - Fulfill customer orders to earn stars and progress
+- **Simple Order System** - Fulfill customer orders (x1, x2, or x3 of same ingredient)
+- **Touch & Button Controls** - Tap the grid directly or use arrow buttons
+- **Star Rewards** - Earn stars for completing orders
+- **Auto-Refill Grid** - Cleared cells automatically refill with new ingredients
 - **Progression System** - Unlock new ingredients at specific levels
-- **Beautiful Pixel Art Style** - Cozy, warm color palette inspired by Japanese ramen shops
 - **SpriteKit Rendering** - Smooth animations and responsive touch controls

 ## 🔧 Requirements